Pioneer Oil Refinery History

 manufacture of petroleum products

-From the San Francisco Chronicle of June 14, 1961, is this photo of the nearly completed Standard Oil Museum in Richmond, Ca. The first oil refinery was still # 1 from the Pioneer Oil Refinery.
-The "pump works" came from Pico Canyon.
+From the San Francisco Chronicle of June 14, 1961, is this photo of the nearly completed Standard Oil Museum in Richmond, Ca. The first oil refinery were stills # 1 and #2 from the Pioneer Oil Refinery.
+The "pump works" also came from Pico Canyon.

 The Alameda Refinery was constructed and opened in 1880, dooming the Pioneer Refinery